-What Can a Handyman Do in Toledo, Ohio?
+What Can a Handyman Do Without a License in Toledo, Ohio?

 In Ohio, there is no single statewide “handyman license.”
 Most handyman/general repair work in Toledo is governed by (1) whether the work falls into state-regulated trades (electrical, plumbing, HVAC, hydronics, refrigeration) and (2) local permitting and local contractor registration rules.
 If you stay out of state-licensed trades and pull required permits when needed, you can generally operate as a handyman without a state contractor license; however, Toledo/Lucas County may require local registration to pull permits or work in regulated scopes.